SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-1-nested-loops/drawing-more-complex-figures/house/print-base.md

 ![](/assets/chapter-6-images/09.House-08.png)

-If you have written everything as it is here the problem should be solved.
+If you have written everything as it is here, the problem should be solved.

 #### Testing in the Judge System